Quansight-Labs/quansight-labs-site/posts/2021/10/numpy_benchmarking_blog.md

 like scatter plots, box plots, line charts, the combination of the scatter plots and line charts, etc.
 But these were not good to go.
 Those plots either lacked clarity or were not capable of providing significant results.
-We finalized decided on horizontally stacked bar charts.
+We finalized decided on two bar charts, with different vertical scales to accomodate the vastly different performance of Python vs the compiled methods.
+We also normalized the data to show trends as the number of particles increased.

 - **Model Optimization**: Model Optimization was one of the most exciting parts for me to work.
 I like playing with codes.
 The main task was to ensure